SEND

 What training and development is done by staff to support pupils with SEND?

-often at the start or the end of terms; these are used to ensure that staff have up to date knowledge of how to teach children of all abilities and children with special educational needs.
+At St Laurence Church Junior we hold a weekly staff meeting and we hold teacher training days often at the start or the end of terms; these may include giving staff up to date knowledge of how to teach children of all abilities and children with special educational needs.

 Support staff from outside agencies come into school to train teachers and teaching assistants in specific areas such as Autism, Dyslexia, Speech and Language.
 Staff in school receive appropriate training so they have the knowledge and confidence to support your child’s needs and they are trained and equipped to offer a high level of support.
-For example the majority of staff have received tier 1 training for Autism.
-We have a lead ASD and the SENCO has level 3 training.
-All staff are ‘Team Teach’ trained which enables them to act swiftly and defuse a possible incident /situation should it occur, in a safe way.
-Collective worship and PSHE lessons include details of the issues around a specific disability; this enables children to be supportive of their peers and help understanding of the difficulties they may face.

 How will my child be included in activities outside the classroom?